WICG/attribution-reporting-api/EVENT.md

 absolute certainty whether a particular ad view led to a site visit.
 See [Differential privacy](#differential-privacy).

-#### Limiting the number of unique destinations covered by pending sources
+#### Limiting the number of unique destinations covered by unexpired sources

-To limit the breadth of `destination` sites that a reporting origin may be trying to measure user visits on, the browser can limit the number `destination` eTLD+1s represented by pending sources for a source-site.
+To limit the breadth of `destination` sites that a reporting origin may be trying to measure user visits on, the browser can limit the number `destination` eTLD+1s represented by unexpired sources for a source-site.

-The browser can place a limit on the number of a source site's pending source's unique `destination`s.
-When an attribution source is registered for an eTLD+1 that is not already in the pending sources and a source site is at its limit, the browser will drop the new source.
+The browser can place a limit on the number of a source site's unexpired source's unique `destination`s.
+When an attribution source is registered for an eTLD+1 that is not already in the unexpired sources and a source site is at its limit, the browser will drop the new source.

 The lower this value, the harder it is for a reporting origin to use the API to